ExplicITConsulting/set-outlooksignatures.com/details.en.md

 1. Add a shape to the signature template.
 2. Apply any formatting you want to it.
 3. Add one of the default replacement variables (such as '`$CurrentUserPhoto$`') to the alternative text of the shape.
-4. Set the text wrapping of the shape to "in line with text".
+4. Set the text wrapping of the shape to "inline with text".

 **Steps for the "link and embed" option:**
 1. Create a sample image file which will later be used as placeholder.